shan-emacs/emacs-packages-mirrors/melpa/wucuo-readme.txt

 1. Setup
-Please install either aspell or hunspell and its corresponding dictionaries.
+Please install either aspell or hunspell and their dictionaries.

 2. Usage
-Run `wucuo-start' to setup and start `flyspell-mode'.
-It spell check camel case words in code.

-To enable wucuo for all languages, insert below code into ".emacs",
+Insert below code into ".emacs",

-  (setq wucuo-flyspell-start-mode "lite") ; optional (defun prog-mode-hook-setup ()
-    (wucuo-start t))
-  (add-hook 'prog-mode-hook 'prog-mode-hook-setup)
+  (add-hook 'prog-mode-hook 'wucuo-start)

-The `flyspell-mode' is turned on by `wucuo-start' by default.
-See `wucuo-flyspell-start-mode' for other options.
+  (add-hook 'text-mode-hook 'wucuo-start)

+The spell checking starts when current buffer is saved.

+Please note `flyspell-prog-mode' and `flyspell-mode' should be turned off before using this program.

+User's configuration for the package flyspell still works.
+Flyspell provides two minor modes, `flyspell-prog-mode' and `flyspell-mode'.
+They are replaced by this program.
+But all the other commands and configuration for flyspell is still valid.

+3. Tips

+- `wucuo-spell-check-file' spell check one file and report typos
+- `wucuo-spell-check-directory' spell check files in one directory and report typos

-If `wucuo-flyspell-start-mode' is "lite", `wucuo-start' calls `flyspell-buffer' periodically.
+- If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
-If it's "lite", `wucuo-start' calls `flyspell-region' to check visible region in current window periodically.
+  If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region in current window.

-The interval of buffer checking or region checking is controlled by `wucuo-update-interval'.
+- The interval of checking is set by `wucuo-update-interval'
-Checking bufffer or region only is more efficient than `flyspell-mode'.

-Please note `flyspell-prog-mode' should not be enabled when using "wucuo".
-`flyspell-prog-mode' could be replaced by "wucuo".

-Or add one line setup if you prefer running `flyspell-buffer' manually:
-  (setq flyspell-generic-check-word-predicate #'wucuo-generic-check-word-predicate)

-Or setup for only one major mode when major mode has its own flyspell setup:
-  (wucuo-setup-major-mode "js2-mode")

-Instead of enabling `flyspell-mode' to check the word when inputting, you can use `wucuo-spell-check-buffer' to spell check current buffer.

-`wucuo-spell-check-buffer' uses `wucuo-update-interval',`wucuo-spell-check-buffer-max',
-and `wucuo-spell-check-buffer-predicate' to ensure checking happen less frequently.
+See `wucuo-check-nil-font-face' on how to check plain text (text without font)

+- Use `wucuo-current-font-face' to detect font face at point

+- In `wucuo-flyspell-start-mode' is "normal", `wucuo-spell-check-buffer-max' specifies the maximum size of buffer to check.
+  In `wucuo-flyspell-start-mode' is "fast", `wucuo-spell-check-region-max' specifies the maximum size of visible region to check.

+- You can define a function in `wucuo-spell-check-buffer-predicate'.
+If the function returns t, the spell checking of current buffer will continue.

+If it returns nil, the spell checking is skipped.

+Here is sample to skip checking in specified major modes, (setq wucuo-spell-check-buffer-predicate
+        (lambda ()
+          (not (memq major-mode
+                     '(dired-mode
+                       log-edit-mode
+                       compilation-mode
+                       help-mode
+                       profiler-report-mode
+                       speedbar-mode
+                       gud-mode
+                       calc-mode
+                       Info-mode)))))